All Episodes

 Once the memorials are over for those who've died, what do we do to pay them back?

-I mean, so don't don't misunderstand any of this as I share excerpts with it.
+So don't misunderstand any of this as I share excerpts with it.

-He says we're three or years three years into it.
+He says, we're three years into it.

-With the best troops on the planet and the best weapons on earth, we're clearly in a desperate mess, but it's a small mess so far.
+With the best troops on the planet and the best weapons on earth, we're clearly in a desperate mess.

-It pales by comparison with FDR's acts of hostility to Japan and Germany, provoking Pearl Harbor when he knew or should have known that we were drastically unprepared for world war.
+It pales by comparison with FDR's acts of hostility to Japan and Germany, provoking Pearl Harbor when he knew or should have known that we were drastically unprepared for World War.

-When FDR taunted Japan, stopped shipping them supplies that we had always sent them and practically begged them to go to war with us, it was probably the right moral thing to do.
+When FDR taunted Japan, stopped shipping them supplies that we had always sent them and practically begged them to go to war with us.

 In fact, it surely was, but he was the most popular president of all time.

-He had fairly good but far from perfect control of Congress.
+He had fairly good, but far from perfect, control of Congress.

 He could have made sure we were better armed before he got us into war.